amertu/git_turotial/readme.md

 ***Total workload: 192 hours***

+## Comments on the Project and the workload

 Learning of the technologies (spring boot und angular) is included in the workload list.
 The workload of techstories is added in the corresponding userstories.